 Whole Gland Therapy

 Men diagnosed with prostate cancer who pursue a treatment option typically undergo treatment of their entire prostate gland.
-The prostate cancer removal is typically performed surgically (open, laparoscopic or robotic prostatectomy), with external beam radiation, with internal radiation, or with cryotherapy (freezing of the prostate).
+The cancer removal is typically performed surgically (open, laparoscopic or robotic prostatectomy), with external beam radiation, with internal radiation, or with cryotherapy (freezing of the prostate).
 While these modalities can be effective with varying success rates, all have the potential of causing erectile dysfunction and urinary dysfunction ranging from urinary frequency, urinary urgency, obstructive voiding symptoms to urinary incontinence.

 HIFU (high intensity focused ultrasound) is an outpatient treatment modality that can similarly treat the entire prostate gland with curative intent.
-As with other, above-mentioned, modalities, HIFU can be a very effective treatment modality for treating prostate cancer.
+As with other, above-mentioned, modalities, HIFU can be a very effective treatment modality for treating this cancer.
 However, because of its precision, HIFU can have favorable outcomes in regards to erectile function and urinary symptoms as compared to surgery, radiation therapy or cryotherapy.

 Many patients who choose to have HIFU, do so with the aim of treating their prostate cancer while trying to minimize their post-treatment side-effects.
 The other advantage of HIFU is that it performed as an outpatient (not requiring hospitalization).
 HIFU treatment for prostate cancer typically takes about 3 hours to complete.